Discrete Diffusion Modeling by Estimating the Ratios of the Data Distribution: Conclusion

 \section{Conclusion}

-We have introduced score entropy discrete diffusion (SEDD) models, a new class of discrete diffusion model that is parameterized by the concrete score and can be learned efficiently with our novel score entropy loss.
-SEDD achieves competitive performance in a direct head-to-head with GPT-2, almost matching likelihoods while generating higher quality samples with more control options.
-We hope that future work can build off of our framework to define diffusion model alternatives to the modern autoregressive language modeling paradigm.
+We have introduced score entropy discrete diffusion (SEDD) models, a discrete diffusion model that is parameterized by the concrete score and can be trained efficiently with our novel score entropy loss.
+SEDD beats previous language diffusion models and rivals autoregressive models for both perplexity and quality.
+We hope that future work can build off our framework to defines alternatives to the modern autoregressive language modeling paradigm.